-The wetlands around Princetown support a wide variety of bird life, where we will cross the Gellibrand River on a trestle bridge to embark on one of our last sections close to the 12 Apostles.
+The wetlands around Princetown support a wide variety of bird life, where we will cross the Gellibrand River on a trestle bridge to embark on one of our last sections to the 12 Apostles.
 A pleasant walk through coastal scrub and escarpment will start to reveal stunning views of the looming Apostles.
-We will end our walk today at Gibson’s steps, taking in the eastern Apostles from sea level for a unique perspective.
+We will end our walk today just before Gibson steps.

 Day 7: Gibson Steps to 12 Apostles.
 Drive to Melbourne